 Cross Connection Program

-The City Of Fenton's Water Department staff is committed to provide quality, cost efficient service in the collection, treatment, testing and delivery of safe drinking water to all residential, commercial and industrial users.
+The City Of Fenton's Water Department staff is committed to providing quality, cost-efficient service in the collection, treatment, testing and delivery of safe drinking water to all residential, commercial and industrial users.

 Safe and reliable drinking water is a carefully manufactured product.
 In order to ensure uncontaminated drinking water the city has adopted a cross connection control program.
 This program is directed toward commercial and business water users and is a part of our effort to ensure a safe and dependable drinking water supply.